 There are no GMOs in milk.
 Some cows eat feed containing bioengineered corn and soybeans, which cows digest the same way as they do non-bioengineered grains.
 Bioengineered DNA has never been detected in milk.

 No. In terms of quality, safety, and nutrition, there’s no difference between organic and regular milk.
 They contain the same amount of 13 essential nutrients per serving.
 The difference is how they are produced on the farm.

 What is different on an organic dairy farm?
 Learn more on the Farm FAQ section under the question: What is the difference between “Conventional” and “Organic” dairy farms?

-While the 2015-2020 Dietary Guidelines for Americans, recommend consuming less than 10% of calories from added sugars per day, they state that you can cut down on added sugars and still enjoy the foods and beverages you love.
+The Dietary Guidelines for Americans recommend consuming less than 10% of calories from added sugars per day, but state that you can cut down on added sugars and still enjoy the foods and beverages you love.
 Consuming flavored milk, which is a nutrient-dense beverage, can help children improve their diet quality and meet recommended daily servings of dairy.
 In fact, research shows that flavored milk contributes just 3 percent of added sugars to kids’ diets versus sodas and fruit drinks, which account for close to half of the added sugar and deliver much less, if any, nutritional value.
-And flavored milk contains the same nine essential nutrients as white milk which can help people of all ages consume essential vitamins and nutrients important for health.
+And flavored milk contains the same essential nutrients as white milk which can help people of all ages consume essential vitamins and nutrients important for health.

 In the school setting flavored milk enables school nutrition programs to address the nutrient, taste, and health needs of the students they serve.
 Learn more about flavored milk in schools.